 What is a puncture wound?

 A puncture wound is a deep wound made by a sharp object, such as a nail or a jagged piece of metal or wood.
-Puncture wounds may be small in diameter and not seem serious; however, they do require treatment by a doctor.
+Puncture wounds may be small in diameter and not seem serious.
+However, they do need treatment by a healthcare provider.
 Puncture wounds may become infected easily because dirt and germs are carried deep into the tissues.
-Sometimes, infection may be delayed, so it is very important to have your child see a doctor for any puncture wound.
+Sometimes, infection may be delayed, so it is very important to have your child see a healthcare provider for any puncture wound.
 Foot wounds that happen from punctures with objects found outside have a high risk of infection.
 Wounds that penetrate through a shoe can be contaminated with sock and shoe particles.
 Infections with bacteria that can cause long-term bone infections also happen often.

 First aid for puncture wounds